pketh/pketh.github.io/_posts/2014-02-02-new-voices.md

 I wasn't a particularly great writer or artist.
 Nothing I ever published went beyond a small circle of readers I considered confidantes.
 But things seemed to work.

 Looking back through rose-tinted glasses, the [web we lost][dashes] was a place for anonymous, independant voices to find each other.

-# The Social Pressures of Walled Gardens
+# Social Pressures in Walled Gardens

 Flipping the glasses up.
 While so much has moved forward, those aspiring to express themselves on the web now need to ask: